candleshine/DumbPin/docs/ONBOARDING.md

-# PinPoint Developer Onboarding Guide
+# DumbPin Developer Onboarding Guide

-Welcome to the PinPoint development team!
+Welcome to the DumbPin development team!
 This guide will help you get up to speed with our project, understand its architecture, and start contributing effectively.

 ## Table of Contents